mrintern/baddie-watch/README.md

 Because the BAD watch is a great project, but the code is sorta... broken.
 This repo, and THIS_TUTORIAL are meant to make it easier for regular people to use the watch without knowing about hardware, or programming.
+Disclaimer:
-* Disclaimer: the "distance sensor" won't work with this code, sorry :(
+* the "distance sensor" won't work with this code
+* the resetting the time requires a bootloader,

 ## Requirements
 - DSTIKE bad watch https://dstike.com/products/dstike-bad-watch